benfrankel/ch-analysis/README.md

 Now you can execute any script by running "python \<name of script\>" in your terminal.

-### Discord

-Some scripts attempt to operate a Discord bot.
-Those scripts will fail unless you create your own Discord bot and enter its token in the file `util.guild.chat`.

 # Utilities

-Below is an overview of the scripts & utilities provided by this repository.
+Below is an overview of the utilities provided by this repository.

 ## Verbose Log Parser